-The 8A34043 can load its register configuration from an external I2C EEPROM during its reset sequence.
+The 8A34046 can load its register configuration from an external I2C EEPROM during its reset sequence, but only if the serial port is configured in I2C mode.
 For information on what accesses occur under what conditions, see [Reset Sequence](#).

-As needed during the reset sequence, the 8A34043 will arbitrate for the I2C bus and attempt to access an external I2C EEPROM using the access sequence shown in [Figure 20](#).
-The I2C master protocol of the 8A34043 complies with the I2C specification, version UM10204 Rev.6 - 4 April 2014.
+As needed during the reset sequence, the 8A34046 will arbitrate for the I2C bus and attempt to access an external I2C EEPROM using the access sequence shown in [Figure 20](#).
+The I2C master protocol of the 8A34046 complies with the I2C specification, version UM10204 Rev.6 - 4 April 2014.
 As displayed in the figure, the I2C master port can be configured to support I2C EEPROMs with either 1-byte or 2-byte offset addressing.
 The I2C master logic will negotiate with any EEPROMs found to use the highest speed of 1MHz, 400kHz, or 100kHz.
-See the SERIAL_I2CM bit field.
+See the SERIAL.I2CM bit field.